-Typically, in an active market an adjustment for market conditions is required to bring all comparable sales up to the effective date of the appraisal report, February 11, 2017.
-The sales utilized in this analysis occurred from February 2, 2015 to October 9, 2016.
-Based upon discussions with various real estate professionals I have not applied a market adjustment upward or downward.
+Typically, in an active market an adjustment for market conditions is required to bring all comparable sales up to the effective date of the appraisal report, April 24, 2019.
+The sales utilized in this analysis occurred from 6/2017 to 2/2019.
+Considering the property type and discussions with various real estate professionals familiar with the market, any adjustment upward or downward could not be quantified.